usaid-cs/yesterday-i-learned/mathematics.md

 1. The number of prime numbers decreases as the number goes up.
 However the number of prime numbers is still infinite.
 1. [It is not true that a billiards ball-sized earth is smoother than a billiards ball](https://www.youtube.com/watch?v=mxhxL1LzKww).
 The maximum allowed radius deviation of a billiards ball only concerns the width and height, not roughness.
 1. If something has never occurred (like finding no typos in the first 10 pages of a book doesn't mean the rest of the book has no typos either), then [this post](https://www.johndcook.com/blog/2010/03/30/statistical-rule-of-three/) says the probability of finding a typo in any page is `< 3/N`, where N is the number of pages you already looked at.
+1. A quart is called a quart because it is a quarter gallon, my dude.
+[The smallest crock pot](https://www.amazon.com/dp/B0000CCY14/) comes in at "16 ounces", which is "one half quarter gallon".